SOFTS-Raw sugar climbs to 11-year peak as supplies tighten

 * They said port arrivals in top producer Ivory Coast continued to run well below last season's pace, helping to tighten supplies.

-(Reporting by Nigel Hunt Editing by Kirsten Donovan and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt Editing by Kirsten Donovan, David Goodman and Shweta Agarwal)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.